fito-cheol/youtube-to-mp3-converter/README.md

 2. Click "Convert to MP3"
 3. Wait for the conversion to complete
 4. Click the download button to save the MP3 file

+> **Note:** When you paste a playlist URL the app now requests the newest 50 items first.
+Use the pagination controls in the playlist panel to browse older videos in additional 50-item pages.

 ## Tech Stack